 1 Kursovoy Pereulok.
 Metro Kropotkinskaya (line 1, red.)

 The Cathedral of Christ the Saviour is the tallest Orthodox church in the world.
 Construction of the original church was completed in 1883.
-In 1937, the Bolsheviks demolished the cathedral and planned to build a colossal Palace of the Soviets to house the parliament and manifest the country's might.
+In 1937, the Bolsheviks demolished the cathedral and planned to build a colossal Palace of the Soviets to house the USSR parliament and manifest the country's might.
 The palace was never built, and for some time a swimming pool occupied the space.
 The current cathedral was erected in 1995–2000.
 Viewing terraces of the cathedral offer impressive but limited glimpses of the central Moscow.

 15 Volkhonka Street.
 Metro Kropotkinskaya (line 1, red.)

-The Tea Store in Myasnitskaya Street is possibly the only building in Moscow with Chinese architectural tunes.
+The Tea Store in Myasnitskaya Street is possibly the only building in Moscow featuring Chinese architectural tunes.
 The owner ordered the design in hope that an influential Chinese diplomat and tea exporter who visited Moscow at the time would notice his store, but in vain.
 Nevertheless, since late 19th century, the store continuously sells fine teas and pleases the eyes of passers-by.